This procedure implements policy 7:340, Student Records. It contains a Table of Contents and lettered Sections.

 The student temporary record contains all information not required to be kept in the student permanent record and must include:

-- Record of release of temporary record information that contains the information listed in the subsection on Record of Release, below.
+- Record of release of temporary record information that contains the information listed in Section I, Record of Release, below.